Emergence of Physical Intelligence via Controllable Information Production: Derivation of Controllable Information Production

-A key observation is that OC policies admit a natural decomposition into goal-directed and goal-agnostic components.
+OC policies admit a natural decomposition into goal-directed and goal-agnostic components.
 We prove that the goal-directed component $d_t$ is a drift term, associated with the gradient of the value function $V_{x_{t+1}}^\pi$, that drives the system to minimize extrinsic cost.
-The goal-agnostic component: $\pi_{x_t}$, associated with the Hessian of the value function $V_{xx_{t+1}}^\pi$, regulates and decays unstable perturbations.
-Remarkably, this component is intrinsic and depends only on the gradients of the local dynamics.
+The goal-agnostic component $\pi_{x_t}$, associated with the Hessian of the value function $V_{xx_{t+1}}^\pi$, regulates and decays unstable perturbations.
+Remarkably, for quadratic costs, the Hessian depends only on the gradients of the local dynamics.

-\begin{lemma}[Intrinsic-Extrinsic Policy Decomposition] The optimal linear feedback policy is decomposed into a goal-directed extrinsic component $d_t$ and a goal-agnostic intrinsic component $\pi_{x_t}$:
+\begin{lemma}[Intrinsic-Extrinsic Policy Decomposition] The optimal linear feedback policy is decomposed into a goal-directed extrinsic component and a goal-agnostic intrinsic component:

 with the Hessian of the value function satisfying the Discrete Algebraic Riccati Equation (DARE):

 where $V_{xx_T}^\pi = c_{xx_T}$ is the terminal condition.